-Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for) you know that layering is the key to keeping warm when temperatures grow cold.
+Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for), you know that layering is the key to keeping warm when temperatures grow cold.
 From men's long underwear to men's flannel shirts and beyond, the fall and winter season presents a veritable smorgasbord of layering options.

 The base layer you decide upon may be decided by the current season and temperature.
-For late fall or early winter, a simple cotton t-shirt or henley may be all you need to begin the outfit.
+For late fall or early winter, a simple cotton T-shirt or Henley may be all you need to begin the outfit.
 But as the season progresses and temperatures decline, you will want to reach for something with greater insulation power.
 When that time comes, look for a pair of long underwear made from breathable silk or a thermal waffle crew, which can better retain heat thanks to its knit pattern.

 What you wear above this base layer may be determined by how the rest of your day plays out.
 If you expect to find yourself in an office or a professional setting, you could wear an oxford cloth button-down or a men's dress shirt.
 If the day is more casual, a flannel shirt can be an excellent choice.
-The double-brushed quality of flannel not only makes it cozy, but also allows it to trap and store heat.
+The double-brushed quality of flannel not only makes it cozy but also allows it to trap and store your body’s heat.

-Another excellent choice for that next layer is a men's turtleneck or mock turtleneck sweater, which can be slid directly over your initial layer.
+Another excellent choice for that next layer is a men's turtleneck or mock turtleneck sweater, which can slide directly over your initial layer.
 Thanks to the high amount of coverage provided by the folded-over (in the case of a genuine turtleneck) or high (in the case of a mock turtleneck) neckline, you'll enjoy extra coverage at a part of the body that can be the most vulnerable to cold.

 There will obviously be a great deal of attention paid to your outermost layer, as it serves as a literal frontline against the wind and the cold.
-If it's not too cold to warrant full outerwear, you can use a fleece vest, a quilted vest, or a more heavy-duty down vest as an alternative.
+If it's not cold enough to warrant full outerwear, you can use a fleece vest, a quilted vest, or a more heavy-duty down vest as an alternative.

 But once those truly frigid temperatures—and the wind, rain, and snow that may accompany them—have arrived, you should have a proper down jacket or parka ready to go.
 The question of which will be the better choice may be answered by the immediate state of the weather.
 Men's down jackets, which derive their warmth from pockets of heat-trapping down feathers, work best as an insulator on cold but dry days.

-With this guide in mind, we're confident that you'll spend the next winter feeling just as warm and toasty outside of your home as you do inside.
-And if you ever feel the urge to layer indoors, you can easily do so with a pair of flannel pajama pants, a henley shirt, and a good wool blanket.
+With this guide to layering clothes for men in mind, we are confident that you'll spend the next winter feeling just as warm and toasty outside of your home as you do inside.
+And if you ever feel the urge to layer indoors, you can easily do so with a pair of flannel pajama pants, a Henley shirt, your warmest throw blankets, and a winter-scented candle.